kubapeter/portfolio/Coursera Courses/Specializations/JavaScript for Beginners/JavaScript Basics/Week 3/Challenges/README.md

 ## [Challenge 18](./challenge18.html)

->For this challenge, get all the paragraphs on the page, assign them to a variable, then use that variable in a loop to set the `style.color` property to green.
+>For this challenge, get all the paragraphs on the page, assign them to a variable, then use that variable in a loop to set the `style.color` property to `green`.

 ## [Challenge 19](./challenge19.html)